vesterheim/vesterheim.github.io/folk-art-school/classes/rosemaling/2015-06-04-rosemaling-rogaland.md

   nonmembers: $306
   note: ~
 materials_fee:
 materials: Patterns and palettes (both oil and acrylic) will be provided.
 The class will be taught in oils, but acrylic painters are welcome.
+The woodenware piece will be available for purchase through the Museum Store.

 lead:
   image: folk-art-school/classes/2015/rogaland-rosemaling-green.jpg